jython/book/chapter8.rst

 Compiling Java Source
 =====================

-While compiling java source is not strictly a typical scripting taks, it is a task that i'd like to show off in my bigger example starting in the next section.
-The api i am about to cover was introduced in jdk 6, and is optional for jvm vendors to implement.
+While compiling java source is not strictly a typical scripting task, it is a task that I'd like to show off in my bigger example starting in the next section.
+The api I am about to cover was introduced in jdk 6, and is optional for jvm vendors to implement.
 I know that it works on the jdk 6 from sun and on the jdk 6 that ships with mac os x.
 For more details of the javacompiler api, a good starting point is here: http://java.sun.com/javase/6/docs/api/javax/tools/javacompiler.html.
 The following is a simple example of the use of this api from jython ::